GijimaGarikai/Improved-Basic-Expression-Parser/README.md

 ```

 ### Notes
+- Only handles infix expressions, so ensure parentheses are used if subtracting
 - The script uses regex for improved handling of decimal numbers and multi-digit integers.
 - Error messages are displayed for invalid expressions.
 - The example demonstrates the conversion of an infix expression to postfix and its subsequent evaluation.